Quantarverse-Limited/sqecintroframework/README.md

 ## Acknowledgments

 This work was supported by the STFC Cross Cluster Proof of Concept: SparQ Quantum Computing Call.
-We would like to thank all project partners and the National Quantum Computing Centre for their contributions.

 ## Contact